matteodem/meteor-easy-search/README.md

 This enables you to add custom implementations easily for different search engines, while still using the provided Blaze Components and EasySearch API.

+### Generated API Doc

+There's also generated API Documentation, if you want to see [all the methods available](https://github.com/matteodem/meteor-easy-search/tree/master/docs).

 ## Using Elastic Search